-The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2022.
+The Corporation carried out a self-assessment of its own performance for the year ended 31 July 2023.
 As in previous years, a range of factors was used to assess the performance of individual Governors, Committees and ultimately the Corporation as a whole.
 This included analysis of attendance statistics, appraisals, training records, link governor feedback as well and anonymous post meeting surveys.
 Each Committee also reviewed its performance against the Code of Good Governance and identified items for improvement or best practice.
-A dedicated Governance self-assessment review (SAR) session was held on 4 October and the Corporation used the evidence above alongside group work and discussion to assess itself against the FETL (Further Education Trust for Leadership).
-2020.
-Further Education Governance Maturity Matrix.
 An associated action plan was drawn up and will be monitored by the SEARCH Committee.